lextrack/MiniScreenRecorder/README.md

 ## Steps

-1. Clone the repository from GitHub:
+1. Clone the repository from GitHub

     ```bash
     git clone https://github.com/Lextrack/MiniScreenRecorder.git
     ```

-2. Navigate to the project directory:
+2. Navigate to the project directory

     ```bash
     cd MiniScreenRecorder
     ```

-3. Run the app:
+3. Run the app on Linux:

     ```bash
-    python MiniScreenRecorder.py
+    python3 main.py
     ```
+    Or in Windows (In the release section you can find a .exe for this app if you don't like the CMD):

+    ```bash
+    python main.py
+    ```

 ### Warning about User Account Control

 To prevent Windows UAC prompts from interrupting recording, you should select the second-to-last option, which says "Notify me only when apps try to make changes to my computer (do not dim my desktop)".
 Or, if you want, completely disable it.

-## Installing FFmpeg
+## How to install FFmpeg

 - **Windows**:
   1. Download `ffmpeg-release-full.7z` from [FFmpeg official website](https://www.gyan.dev/ffmpeg/builds/).